Where to Find Delicious Donuts in Philadelphia

 Located in the Fashion District, Tiffany’s Bakery makes a unique kind of donut that they call the “doyo” (dough-yo).
 Instead of being deep-fried, the cakes are steamed, creating a moist donut that’s surprisingly light.

-As a bonus, Tiffany’s donuts have 50% less fat than a traditional donut.
+As a bonus, Tiffany’s donuts have 50% less fat than a traditional one.
 But don’t try them because of that—try them because they’re really good.
+We were a little skeptical before trying them and were blown away.
 They come in more than a dozen flavors ranging from cinnamon sugar to vanilla glazed to red velvet.

 Holmesburg Bakery